consensuslayer/goblinbook/src/dex/sdk.md

 </div>

 We can set the route in Nexus by making a call with our deployer private key, using the `setChannelId` function.
-We will write a Typescript helperfunction again.
+We will write a Typescript helper function again.
 First we extend the ABI definition:

 ```typescript
 {{ #shiftinclude  auto:../../projects/nexus/sdk/src/index.ts:abi-signature}}